Historic Cities retain their charm, but the world is changing.

 Granada has plenty of museums documenting its rich history.
 Those with a sweet tooth will appreciate the ChocoMuseo.
 Here you can learn about the country’s chocolate-producing history and enjoy samples.

 Granada is one of the most affordable expat locations in the world.
 You can comfortably survive on US$1,000 per month and live like a king on US$2,000.

 One of the smallest capital cities in Europe, Valletta dates back to the 1500s, the times of the Christian crusades.
-It was built by the Knights of Malta (Knights Hospitaller) on what was then an empty peninsula, because the Hospitallers needed a stop off point for ships travelling to and from the Middle East during the Crusades.
+Built by the Knights of Malta (Knights Hospitaller) on what was then an empty peninsula, because of the important location.
+The Hospitallers had need for a stop off point for ships travelling to and from the Middle East during the Crusades.
 Valletta became fast an important strategic location for the knights.

-As an important port, plans were made to fortify Valletta.
+As an important port, the fortification of Valletta became a priority.
 Money poured in from the Vatican and Prince Philip II of Spain, and building started in 1566.
 Francesco Laparelli, a military engineer, drew up the plans and work was completed in 1571.
-Valletta was dubbed “a city of palaces built by gentlemen for gentlemen.”

 In the following years the city continued its rapid growth.
 Valletta is one of the first examples of a planned city, with most of the roads designed with defense in mind.